Berkson Error: Why the slope of our synthetic estimates is 1

 Scenario 3: Kelley’s formula

-Now, you might ask (or I did at least): Why do we bother with complex models like errors-in-variables and SEM when we can just shrink the number?
+Now, you might ask (I did at least): Why do we bother with complex models like errors-in-variables and SEM when we can just shrink the number?
 In psychology, we actually do this sometimes, using Kelley’s formula.
-But this is mainly used in diagnostics and rarely connected to the concept of shrinkage elsewhere in statistics in our textbooks, leading to some confusion.
-Stefan wrote about this because there’s a widespread misunderstanding about how to calculate confidence intervals for such scores.
+But this is mainly used in univariate use cases like diagnostics and rarely connected to the concept of shrinkage elsewhere in statistics in our textbooks, leading to some confusion.
+Stefan wrote about this because there’s a widespread misunderstanding about how to calculate confidence intervals for such shrunk scores.

 The model: \(X^* = \lambda \cdot (T + e)\), where \(e \perp T\)